18F/identity-pki/terraform/tooling/tooling/README.md

   source code from github like everybody else does.
 Instead, you must create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) using a special shared github account.
 Grr.
+* The CodePipeline notifications stuff is ugly.
+It just emits a json blob rather than allowing you to format it.
+Strangely, an approval task can have it's output formatted.
+There has to be a better way to do this, and I hope it's not "write a lambda that looks for $SOMETHING and emits a useful message instead of the json blob".